opensearch-project/documentation-website/_search-plugins/hybrid-search.md

 **Introduced 2.16**
 {: .label .label-purple }

-You can control sorting results by applying `search_after` condition that provides a live cursor that uses the previous page’s results to obtain the next page’s results.
+You can control sorting results by applying `search_after` condition that provides a live cursor and uses the previous page’s results to obtain the next page’s results.
 For more information on `search_after`, see [search_after](https://opensearch.org/docs/latest/search-plugins/searching-data/paginate/#the-search_after-parameter).

 By applying `search_after` condition in the sort queries mentioned above, we can paginate the sort results.